Note: see session law sections for effective dates.

 (2) physical or psychological needs expressed by a resident.
 A resident's fear of falling may be the basis of a medical symptom.

-A written order from the attending physician that contains statements and determinations regarding medical symptoms is sufficient evidence of the medical necessity of the physical restraint.
+A written order from the attending physician or advanced practice registered nurse that contains statements and determinations regarding medical symptoms is sufficient evidence of the medical necessity of the physical restraint.